 .NET Core and open source

 This article provides a brief overview of what .NET Core is and shows how you can find more information.
 To find the complete list of documentation for .NET Core, visit the .NET Core guide.

 What is .NET Core?

 .NET Core is a general purpose, modular, cross-platform, and open-source implementation of the .NET Standard.
 It contains many of the same APIs as the .NET Framework (but .NET Core is a smaller set) and includes runtime, framework, compiler, and tools components that support a variety of operating systems and chip targets.
 The .NET Core implementation was primarily driven by the ASP.NET Core workloads but also by the need and desire to have a more modern implementation.
 It can be used in device, cloud, and embedded/IoT scenarios.

 To get started with .NET Core, visit the .NET tutorial Hello World in 10 minutes.

 The main characteristics of .NET Core are:

 Cross-platform: .NET Core provides key functionality to implement the app features you need and reuse this code regardless of your platform target.
 It currently supports three main operating systems (OS): Windows, Linux, and macOS.
 You can write apps and libraries that run unmodified across supported operating systems.
 To see the list of supported operating systems, visit .NET Core roadmap.

 Open source: .NET Core is one of the many projects under the stewardship of the .NET Foundation and is available on GitHub.
-Having .NET Core as an open source project promotes a more transparent development process and promotes an active and engaged community.
+As an open-source project, .NET Core promotes a more transparent development process and an active and engaged community.